 Immunotherapy Makes ‘Encouraging’ Impact on Advanced Tumors

 When a doctor recommends an initial treatment for cancer, they refer to this as first-line therapy.
-These are treatments proven in trials to work best for most patients– but sometimes don’t.
+These are treatments proven in trials to work best for most patients–but sometimes they don’t.
 If and when the cancer grows while having received first-line therapy, a second-line therapy may be recommended.
 Unfortunately, with mesothelioma, treatment options are limited after first-line chemotherapy.

 Researchers have been investigating potential second-line therapies for years, but pembrolizumab, a “checkpoint inhibitor,” is the first to show promising results.